michaelfeil/DeepEmbeddingAPI/readme.md

 ## Licence for students outside the Project Group:
 Copy or reuse of the parts of code for Submissions at Technical University of Denmark is not allowed.

+## Licence for the deepface_private Fork
+See licenceing of deepface in ./deepface_private